 The dock in front of City Hall at Aker Brygge — which is a tourist mecca because of its great shopping and dining — gives you many options for potential destinations.
 The ferry system is pretty extensive, and you could spend hours island hopping, or traveling to other distant cities (you’d buy a separate ticket to venture outside the “commuter zone.”)
 But if you’re visiting and want to get a feel for small Norwegian villages made up of hytte (summer cabins), I’d highly recommend just spending an hour aboard the B1/B2 commuter ferry, which ping pongs between several small but incredibly gorgeous islands right in Oslo’s harbor.
 Sometimes we do this after work, just to detox a bit.

-It’s rather entertaining taking the one-hour tour on a summer weekend, as you’ll get to see all the “can’t-do-without-it” picnic gear that city dwellers like to tote with them for island excursions: giant inflatable rafts, enormous coolers of wine, bushels of Norwegian strawberries, soccer balls and badminton sets, huge bags of pølse (hotdogs) and an engang (one-time-use) grill for cooking them.
+It’s rather entertaining taking the one-hour tour on a summer weekend, as you’ll get to see all the “can’t-do-without-it” picnic gear that Norwegian city dwellers like to tote with them for island excursions.
+Stuff like giant inflatable rafts, enormous coolers of wine, bushels of locally grown strawberries, soccer balls and badminton sets, huge bags of pølse (hotdogs) and an engang (one-time-use) grill for cooking them.
 All of these items, plus the family dog, will be your traveling companions as you motor your way towards tiny beaches, surprisingly dense forests, and ruins of Medieval monasteries and military forts.

 On our first ferry outing for the summer, we huddled in the heated and covered section of the lower deck, our hands cupped around steaming thermoses of coffee for warmth, but on our next two trips, we scampered up to the top deck to take some photos of the harbor.
 With the wind in our faces and the ferry’s Norwegian flag whipping in the stiff breeze, we had a great view of Akershus Fortress, the Astrup Fearnley Museum, City Hall, cute little lighthouses, and enormous cruise ships that we passed along the way.